laulin/sf2/README.md

 ## Acknowledgement

-Thanks to [Spartan Conseil](https://spartan-conseil.fr) for the support !
+Thanks to [Spartan Conseil](https://spartan-conseil.fr) for the sponsoring !